IgnAite-Showcase/IGN-SUM-2025/Projects/Use-Cases-TeamE.md

   4. Efficiency: Reduces the need for extensive manual market research, delivering quick and actionable insights.
   5. Predictive Modeling: Uses AI to predict the potential success of a restaurant at a given location.

-- Current State: Entrepreneurs and businesses rely on manual market research, real estate agents, and static data sources to decide on restaurant locations.
-Tools like Google Maps and Yelp provide some insights but lack comprehensive, multi-factor analysis.
+- Current State:
+  1. Entrepreneurs and restaurant owners primarily rely on manual market research, real estate consultations, and publicly available data, which can be time-consuming and lack predictive accuracy.
+  2. Existing tools like Google Maps and Yelp provide basic insights but do not integrate multi-factor predictive analytics, requiring users to analyze fragmented data from various sources.

-- Proposed State: A platform that integrates and analyzes multiple datasets (demographics, traffic, existing restaurant data) using AI/ML algorithms.
-Users can customize their inputs and receive actionable insights, rankings, and reports.
+- Proposed State:
+  1. A centralized platform that integrates multiple data sources (demographics, traffic, existing restaurant landscape) and utilizes AI/ML models for predictive analysis.
+  2. Users can input specific preferences and receive tailored insights, location rankings, and detailed reports to aid their decision-making process.

 - Solution:
   - Data Aggregation: Collects and integrates data on demographics, traffic patterns, restaurant reviews, and competitor analysis.